OskarJ1993/Black-jack-game/README.md

 ### Better opponent

-The computer is set to just take a card based on just one crateria, to have a better opponent who is based on more then just one crateria, would make the computer smarter and gives it more a fair opponent to play agianst.
+The computer is set to just take a card based on just one criteria, to have a better opponent who is based on more then just one crateria, would make the computer smarter and gives it more a fair opponent to play agianst.